init

 headers red, by adding a stylesheet file in our render directory at source/render/styles/style.css

-that contains:default.html.eco
+that contains:

-layout to:static
+layout to:

 directory at source/static/vendor/jquery.js

 directory for vendor files is that it is extremely unlikely we'll ever want to render any vendor files, so having them there is a good choice for consistency and speed.
-Whereas, we will probably eventually want to render our own scripts and styles with something, so generally we'll just put them in the render directory to make the transition to rendering engines easier.source/render/scripts/script.js
+Whereas, we will probably eventually want to render our own scripts and styles with something, so generally we'll just put them in the render directory to make the transition to rendering engines easier.

-that contains:default.html.eco
+that contains:

-tag, then it would be useful.body
+tag, then it would be useful.

 element, we already have access to the body